Abduhus/ValeyPreview/RENDER_DEPLOYMENT_GUIDE.md

    - Check health endpoint response

 3. **Port Issues**
+   - **IMPORTANT**: Do NOT set PORT in render.json or environment variables
    - Render automatically assigns PORT environment variable
    - Your app listens on `process.env.PORT || 10000`
    - Ensure server binds to `0.0.0.0`, not `localhost`